 With the support of the grant, Laurier has put in place a senior advisor in equity, diversity and inclusion, two EDI faculty colleagues and a research associate.
-The senior advisor: EDI, Barrington Walker, who is also a tenured professor in Laurier’s Department of History, began his five-year appointment on Jan.
+The Associate Vice-President of EDI Barrington Walker, who is also a tenured professor in Laurier’s Department of History, began his five-year appointment on Jan.
 1, 2020.
 The two EDI faculty colleagues are Darryl Dee and Lamine Diallo.

-Laurier’s EDI community of practice also includes two women faculty colleagues, currently Michelle Skop and Christine Neill; and faculty and staff from Indigenous Student Services; human resources; Teaching and Learning; and the Centre for Student EDI.
+Laurier’s EDI community of practice also includes two women faculty colleagues, currently Michelle Skop and Christine Neill; and faculty and staff from Indigenous Initiatives; human resources; Teaching and Learning; and the Centre for Student EDI.
 This multidisciplinary group has a solid mandate to strengthen Laurier’s commitment to inclusion.